RooyyDoe/browser-technologies-2021/README.md

   <img width="185" alt="Schermafbeelding 2021-03-30 om 15 51 42" src="https://user-images.githubusercontent.com/40355914/113000173-dcfe9000-916f-11eb-9d7d-35716f703fb9.png">

-  If they leave the survey without finishing it the `unique code` is the only way back to continue with the survey where they left off.
+  If they leave the survey without finishing it, the `unique code` is the only way back to continue with the survey where they left off.

 </details>